danvk/aoc2024/README.md

 TODO:

-- [ ] Fix the trailing newline bug
+- [x] Fix the trailing newline bug
 - [ ] Make accumulate more efficient
+- [ ] Move accumulate into a library file
 - [ ] Make it work for both parts

 I noticed `itertools.accumulate` recently and decided that was the function I wanted on day 1.
 Easy enough to implement.